 Abyaneh, a region so deeply rooted in historical significance, is the cradle of civilization.
 While text books teach school children the history of Mesopotamia and the Fertile Crescent; these villagers walk in the path of history every day.
 Wind your way through the alleyways of the village and one can’t help but wonder what role the villagers play within the context of today’s world headlines.
 How do they view the world outside of their sheltered village community?
 Do they discuss world politics and the effect of sanctions over dinner, or are their concerns more in line with the business of day-to-day living?

-Abyaneh is a tourist stop, yes, but it is also a close knit community of homes and neighbors and shepherds watching their flocks in the nearby hills.
+Abyaneh is a tourist stop.
+Yes, but it is also a close knit community of homes and neighbors.
+Shepherds watch their flocks in the nearby hills.
 It’s a community holding on to a way of life seeped in tradition while keeping the modern world at bay.

 The Faces of Iran